Gunnersbury Tube, Grange Road exit | Map

 Guided by David

-Okay, today you're going to do what no tourist – or Londoner for that matter – ever does... walk over Kew Bridge and discover "London's last remaining true village" – i.e., Strand on the Green.
+Okay, today you're going to do what no visitor to these parts ever does... walk over Kew Bridge and discover "London's last remaining true village" – i.e., Strand on the Green.
 Except that we're NOT going to do it the "obvious" way.
 We're NOT going to walk over Kew Bridge.
 Which is by way of saying, that opening is just to give you an idea as to the whereabouts of Strand on the Green.